AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/07_serialization/doc.md

 };
 ```

-One of the key idea is that you can have multiple variables of this type
+One of the key ideas is that you can have multiple variables of this type
 to represent data about different cars.

 ```cpp